Why some MAGA voters won’t protest for Trump

 In his speech Saturday, Mr. Trump also focused on a more immediate legal threat that has consumed him and his team over the past few weeks.
 Manhattan District Attorney Alvin Bragg has convened a grand jury to consider an indictment for hush money payments to porn actress Stormy Daniels that were paid ahead of the 2016 election allegedly at Mr. Trump’s behest.

-And the looming indictment has seemingly given Mr. Trump a bump in the polls: a recent Monmouth poll shows the former president expanding his lead over presumed opponent Florida Gov. Ron DeSantis.
+And the looming indictment has seemingly given Mr. Trump a bump in the polls: A recent Monmouth poll shows the former president expanding his lead over presumed opponent Florida Gov. Ron DeSantis.

 “Our opponents have done everything they can to crush our spirit and break our will,” Mr. Trump said to a crowd holding campaign-issued “Witch Hunt” signs.
 “But they’ve failed.
 They’ve only made us stronger.”